doncharlesy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Execution permissions to all sub directories
+creating a directory with 751 permissions